郭新敬 Xinjing Guo

 • High-throughput defect calculation: Systematic first-principles study of intrinsic defect properties in SiO2, HfO2 and other gate dielectrics; established defect database.

-• Software development: Led development of ILED (Intelligent Learning Engine of Defects) for one-stop automated IC material defect property calculation; contributed to core modules of DASP (Defect & Dopant Ab-Initio Simulation Package).
+• Software development: Led the development of ILED (Intelligent Learning Engine of Defects), an automated package that computes defect properties in IC materials.
+Also contributed to core modules of DASP (Defect & Dopant Ab-Initio Simulation Package).

 2024 – 2025